 Some women have pink or brown spotting sometime between the 6th and 12th day of pregnancy.
 This is termed “implantation bleeding”.
 It is thought to be triggered by the action of the fertilised egg sticking onto the uterus wall.
 However, it isn’t clear if that is the reason.
 Brown discharge is usually noticed when the period ends, and it is usually a cleaning mechanism which involves getting rid of old blood.
 A pinkish-brown discharge could be because of various reasons, and pregnancy is one of them.

 What If You Notice an Increased Discharge Before Periods?

-Usually, vaginal discharge is less after ovulation, so many women who are trying to conceive take increased discharge after ovulation to be a sign of pregnancy.
+Usually, vaginal discharge is less after ovulation, so many women trying to conceive take increased discharge after ovulation as a sign of pregnancy.
 However, it can be caused by various other factors.
 If it is watery and clear, it is just your body preparing for menstruation.
 However, your cervical mucus after ovulation will not be clear and runny if you are pregnant.
 The absence of discharge or dry cervical mucus in early pregnancy is rare.
 If conception was successful, you are more likely to notice thick, clear or creamy cervical mucus after and before ovulation.

 When to Consult a Doctor

 If you have been keeping track of your cervical cycle for months to get pregnant but notice abnormal discharge, you should seek a doctor immediately.
 An abnormal discharge could be a symptom of an infection, and do know that it would only come in your way of conception.
 So consult a doctor in the following situations: